 For the very first time, the Model African Union Bayreuth Conference 2022 is going to take place in a hybrid format.
 We are very excited to welcome our participants both in person and digitally!

 The pre-program is a special opportunity to attend interesting cultural and informative workshops before the start of the simulation Conference.
 The pre-program starts on Wednesday (October 5th 2022) and ends on Thursday at lunchtime.
 All Delegates and Chairs are welcome to take part in the pre-program.

 What’s the order of the conference and where can I find the schedule?

-On the first day of the conference all delegates will register at the conference venues, afterwards, a workshop on the rules of procedure (the debating rules) takes place.
+On the first day of the conference, all delegates will register and afterwards, a workshop on the rules of procedure (the debating rules) takes place.
 At the beginning of the first committee session, all Delegates will give an opening speech to let the other Delegates know about their country’s position.
-Afterwards, the general debate starts, while there are moderated parts of debate as well as unmoderated parts.
+Afterwards, the general debate starts, while there are moderated parts of the debate as well as unmoderated parts.
 During the unmoderated debate, you can freely engage with other Delegates in order to form a working group to combine your ideas in a working paper and eventually formulate resolutions, which will be voted upon.
 Apart from debating interesting topics in the committees, you will have the opportunity to participate in content-based workshops, get involved with international guests and experience African culture and amazing events.
-Have a look at last years schedule.
+Have a look at the schedule for the BAYMAU19 Conference here.